HorstmannM/3DTracking/README.md

   2. the necessary script for the whole 3D-Tracking process
   3. an exemplary camera calibration file (.mat)
   4. a user manual for the tracking
+  5. this README

+All data except for manual and readme need to be placed in a folder called necessary files.
+We here allow download of the necessary file structure